HDB-PROGRAMMING/StriX/README.md

-# StriX, the ultimate Open Source library for maths and data management
+# StriX, the ultimate Open Source framework for maths and data management
 **StriX** is an Open Source framework for maths and data management, it contains multiple functions such as the popular algorithm Merge Sort, you can download this library to use it in your maths, physics and data projects.

-### How can I install StriX in my computer?
+## How can I install StriX in my computer?
 You can install StriX by various ways, these are the ways you can install it in Windows, MacOS X and GNU/Linux.

 #### Windows